Student Code of Conduct

 Procedure to Inspect Education Records

 Students may inspect and review their education records upon request to the appropriate record custodian.
-Students should complete the Request to Review Records form, available in Student Financial Services, identifying as precisely as possible the records they wish to inspect.
+Students should complete the Request to Review Records form, available in the Registrar’s Office, identifying as precisely as possible the records they wish to inspect.
 The custodian will arrange for access as promptly as possible and will notify the student of the time and place where the records may be inspected and/or copied.
 Access will be allowed no more than 45-days after receipt of the written request.
 When a record contains information about more than one student, the student may inspect and review only the records that relate to him or her.

 Fees for Copies of Records